 The initial cost of SEM can be expensive - this is why you need to make sure that you’re following the whole cycle.
 You should not be directing traffic to your general website pages but to dedicated landing pages that will help you convert better.
 You also need to measure your return on investment diligently.

-2. Grow your audience
+2. Grow your traffic with SEM

 Harvesting the traffic you send to your website is very important to your business’ success.
 All the visitors that did not convert yet can be saved as an audience to retarget.
 You can use tools like social media cookies in order to retarget the same audience on websites like LinkedIn, Facebook, Youtube, Quora etc. You need to use email harvesting forms and engagement tools like chats and contact buttons to make sure you retain the details of those people who are coming into contact with your website.
 If you do not retain them in some way, they might never return to your website again.
 An error we often see is to always target new traffic.
 But this is the most expensive part, retargeting has a much higher return on investment.
 At this point, you address people that have already shown interest.